Commerce Exam > Commerce Notes > Economics Class 11 > Important Questions: Production & Costs

 Ans:

-Production means transformation of input into output through specific process.
+Production means the transformation of inputs into outputs through a specific process to create goods or services.

 Q6: When there are diminishing returns to a factor, total product always decreases.